home-assistant/home-assistant.io/source/_integrations/hdmi_cec.markdown

 ### Home Assistant OS

-To test if hdmi-CEC will work on your Home Assistant OS installation you can use the official "CEC Scanner" Add-on.
-Run this add-on to discover if your hardware has HDMI-CEC capabilities and which devices are connected.
-Do not have this add-on `Start on boot` as it will interfere with the integration.
+To test if HDMI-CEC will work on your Home Assistant OS installation, you can use the official **CEC Scanner** add-on.
+Run this add-on to see if your hardware has HDMI-CEC capabilities and which devices are connected.
+Do not have this add-on **Start on boot** as it will interfere with the integration.

-Once you've run the add-on you can use the resulting scan information to configure the integration.
+Once you've run the add-on, you can use the resulting scan information to configure the integration.

 ### Adapter